 So what distinguishes outstanding leaders?
 Current research points to emotional intelligence as a crucial factor.
 And the foundation of emotional intelligence is self-awareness.
 Without that, you’re lost as a leader in today’s VUCA – volatile, uncertain, complex, and ambiguous – world.

 I help leaders develop greater self-awareness along with a deeper connection to their soul – to the essence of who they are.
 If that sounds airy-fairy or New Agey to you, I understand.
 It sounds that way to me too sometimes.
-But I know this to be the most powerful way to generate dramatic and successful change for an individual leader, a team, or an entire organization.
+But I know that connecting directly to your essence – the core of who you are – is the most powerful way to generate dramatic and successful change for an individual leader, a team, or an entire organization.

-If you know yourself well – meaning you’re clear on your personal motivation and future vision – and you have a high degree of self-awareness, you’ll produce dramatic results, consistently.
+If you know yourself well – you’re clear on what motivates you and the future vision you want to create – and you operate with a high degree of self-awareness, you’ll produce dramatic results, consistently.
 The idea is simple; the process of getting there can be challenging.

-My role as a coach is to help you uncover your personal motivation – your “leadership soul” – and then support you through the challenges of your own development.
+My role as a coach is to help you uncover your personal motivation for leadership – your “leadership soul” – and then support you through the challenges of your own development.